thephotocrm/thephotocrm/replit.md

 ### External Dependencies

 **Communication Services:**
 *   **Gmail API:** For direct email sending and conversation tracking.
+Photographers communicate with clients via email through their connected Gmail account.
 *   **Twilio:** For SMS/MMS messaging and two-way client communication via Replit's native connector.
+The SMS inbox provides a centralized interface for all text message conversations with clients.

 **Payment Processing:**
 *   **Stripe:** For payment infrastructure and Stripe Connect.